OpenLockIn/OLIA/README.md

 - Ultra low unit cost (~£30)
 - Simple construction (all hand-solderable)

+An **arxiv preprint** describing the device's design, construction, features and use, alongside test data is available here: <https://doi.org/10.48550/arXiv.2211.08889>.

-More details coming soon, but in the short term we include a [parts list and build guide](https://github.com/ajharvie/OLIA/blob/main/doc/buildguide.md) alongside some simple [usage instructions.](https://github.com/ajharvie/OLIA/blob/main/doc/usageGuide.md) CAD and CAM files for the device's PCB are available in the [boards](https://github.com/ajharvie/OLIA/tree/main/Boards) directory, and source code for the device's firmware is available [here](https://github.com/ajharvie/OLIA/tree/main/Firmware).
+This repository includes a [parts list and build guide](https://github.com/ajharvie/OLIA/blob/main/doc/buildguide.md) alongside some simple [usage instructions.](https://github.com/ajharvie/OLIA/blob/main/doc/usageGuide.md) CAD and CAM files for the device's PCB are available in the [boards](https://github.com/ajharvie/OLIA/tree/main/Boards) directory, and source code for the device's firmware is available [here](https://github.com/ajharvie/OLIA/tree/main/Firmware).
 A simple python frontend is provided [here](https://github.com/ajharvie/OLIA/tree/main/GUI), but those who wish to build their own interface can refer to the [serial reference](https://github.com/ajharvie/OLIA/blob/main/doc/SerialRef.md).

 For those wanting to make optical measurements, we provide designs for an optical [DC servo add-on board](https://github.com/ajharvie/OLIA/blob/main/doc/DCServo.md) which can be used to compensate for and reject ambient light.